Adult self reflection guides

 Open guideA plain guide to masking, social effort, recovery cost, and what reflection cannot prove.

-Open guideA grounded guide to sound, light, touch, smell, body signals, and overload in everyday adult life.
+Open guideA guide to sound, light, touch, smell, body signals, and overload in everyday adult life.

 Open guideA simple guide to starting, switching, planning, finishing, and tracking tasks without self blame.

-Open guideA careful guide to feedback, uncertainty, repair, and emotional intensity without dramatising the experience.
+Open guideA guide to feedback, uncertainty, repair, and emotional intensity without dramatising the experience.

-Open guideThese are useful guide topics for early organic traffic, but some still need more editing, source checks, or review before they should be promoted.
+Open pillar guideThese topics are useful, but they still need editing, source checks, or review before they should be promoted.

-These narrower guides can help users understand one pattern at a time.
+These narrower guides help with one pattern at a time.
 They should stay calm, specific, and non clinical.

 A focused guide to sound, background noise, listening effort, and daily energy.